BoilerMake/hackathon/copy_ideas.md

 Confirmation email on account creation:
   Subject: BoilerMake - Important information

-  On October 17-19, 500 students will join together to <TAGLINE FROM HOMEPAGE>.
+  On October 17-19, 500 students will join together to <TAGLINE FROM HOMEPAGE> at BoilerMake.
 If dreaming keeps you awake at night, if challenges motivate you to work harder, and if 'good' isn't good enough, you're exactly who we're looking for.
 Together, we're going to make hackathon history.

   Thank you for intializing your Earlybird application.
 Here's what you need to know: